kubeflow/website/content/en/docs/components/pipelines/v1/installation/overview.md

   * After deployment, your Kubernetes cluster includes all the [Kubeflow components](/docs/components/).
-  For example, you can use the Jupyter notebook services [deployed with Kubeflow](/docs/components/notebooks/) to create one or more notebook servers in your Kubeflow cluster.
+  For example, you can use the Jupyter notebook services [deployed with Kubeflow](/docs/components/notebooks/) to create one or more workbench servers in your Kubeflow cluster.
   * Kubeflow Pipelines multi-user support is **only available** in full Kubeflow.
 It supports using a single Kubeflow Pipelines control plane to orchestrate user pipeline